codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 <li> Inheritance - One of the main pillars of object oriented programming, closely matches derived
 Think of a parent giving a child blue eyes and black hair.
 The child inherits the items from the parent.

-<li> polymorphism - Another pillar of object oriented, instead of direct inheritence can pick an choose which methods and properties
+<li> Polymorphism - Another pillar of object oriented, instead of direct inheritence can pick an choose which methods and properties
 to have.
+Class shapes can decide to adopt items of properties from derived classes but dont have to.
+Take for instance a class shape that has the values x,y,z.
+So the next class triangle has the ability to have a

 Class Shape.cs -> {x, y, z} / virtual
                 Class Triangle {using x,y,z} /